MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-whatsapp-channel.md

 ---
 title: "Configure a WhatsApp channel through Twilio | MicrosoftDocs"
-description: "Learn what is a WhatsApp channel through Twilio and how to configure the channel in Omnichannel for Customer Service."
+description: "Learn about the WhatsApp channel through Twilio and how to configure the channel in Omnichannel for Customer Service."
 author: kabala123
 ms.author: kabala
 manager: shujoshi